klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 Maybe the purpose of investing (and life) is to understand who we are, have our actions be aligned with who we are, and unlock our flywheel of personal growth.

-Viewed this way, all of sudden, I see the appeal, not having _a_ style, but of finding my style.
-It's the appeal of the magic of long-term compounding.
+Viewed this way, all of sudden, I see the appeal, not of having _a_ style, but of finding my own.

 ## Finding a style